 To plan for retirement requires a great amount of discipline, perseverance, and knowledge of the opportunities and services available to you.
+But, certainly, all this is worth it, especially if you do not want to end up being a burden on your children or grandkids.
+You can use the money plan to retire in a well-facilitated Active Adult Living community where all your needs would be taken care of.
 However, planning for retirement in and of itself is a fairly broad term.
 Many people wonder if it is sufficient to set aside 10% of your monthly income regularly.
 In a word, yes.

 However, there are many more active methods of planning for your retirement, especially if you wish to start earlier.
 From active or passive investing to leverage (defined as expanding your resource base to allow you to have more resources in less time), various plans exist to assist you in securing your financial future.

 - IRA: A tax-favored retirement account, an IRA allows you to put a certain amount into the account yearly.
 You can then invest in your contributions tax-deferred, which means that no taxes must be paid on an annual investment gain.
 The money can be invested in stocks, mutual funds, and other types of investments.
 However, trying to cash before age 59 can result in a 10% penalty fee as well as income taxes.

 - Roth IRA: Contributions to a Roth IRA are made after tax; the difference is that all money generated from the Roth IRA will not be taxed again.
 Contributions made to a Roth IRA can be withdrawn without any penalties, making this an ideal tax break.

 - 401k plan: These are workplace retirement accounts that are offered as part of employee benefits, allowing you to contribute part of your gross paycheck into a tax-deferred investment account.
 Most employers match employee contributions in the 401k plan up to a certain percentage.